drone911/drone911/README.md

 ### Hi there 👋
-This is Jigar Patel (He/Him 👦)
+This is Jigar Mehta (He/Him 👦)
-- 🐊 Recent CS Master's graduate from University of florida with a focus on Software Development and Cybersecurity (3.8 GPA).
+- 🐊 Recent CS Master's graduate from University of Guelph with a focus on Software Development and Cybersecurity (3.8 GPA).
 - 🚅 AWS Solutions Architect Associate with ample exposure to C++, Python, Java, C#, JavaScript, Bash, React, Spring, Flask, and Node.js.
 - 🐱‍👤 Currently working on a [**QuoteOtaku**](https://github.com/drone911/QuoteOtaku) {*React, Spring Boot, ElasticSearch, Kafka*}: A reverse search engine on Anime quotes.
 - 🐐 {*React, Nodejs, Redux, Docker*}: A web tool that let's penetration testers identify what code/binary signatures are being caught by antivirus's.